henryngann/henryngann/README.md

 - 👨🏽‍💻 I work at Rally Cry as a Software Engineer!
 - 🌱 I'm currently learning the intricacies of GCP!
 - 💬 Have an **Idea**?
 Lets **Talk**!
-- 📝 Will be Updated
+- 📝 Resume available upon request